-Alternative 4 is projected to carry the second highest volume of traffic (78,415 vpd), 4.9 percent less than Alternatives 1 and 2.
-This alternative therefore meets the purpose and need of the project better than Alternatives 3 and 5 through 8, and not guite as well as Alternatives 1 and 2.
 Alternative 4 has the fourth highest construction cost among the eight alternatives (\$1.72 billion) and is the third shortest route at 12.1 miles.
-Alternative 4 avoids causing displacements in Princeton Crossroads neighborhood; however, it would still cause 32 residential displacements and 16 commercial displacements.
+Alternative 4 avoids causing displacements in Princeton Crossroads neighborhood; however, it would still cause 32 residential displacements, 16 commercial displacements, and one church.
 Although it avoids impacts to the Princeton Crossroads subdivision, it would still cause more displacements than Alternative 2.
-Alternative 4 still involves the use of multiple Section 4(f) properties, similar to other alternatives.
+Alternative 4 still involves the use of multiple Section 4(f) properties, including the USACE Lavon Lake property, Caddo Park, and the Caddo Park Lavon Lake Historic District, similar to other alternatives.
 Alternative 4 would require a new crossing of Lavon Lake, overtaking existing CR 559, and construction of a new interchange to connect the proposed project with the existing US 380 facility with permanent structures beyond the footprint of the existing US 380 facility.
-The connection of a new bridge crossing of the lake and a new interchange with the existing US 380 alignment cannot be built as a matter of sound engineering judgement.
-Alternative 4 is therefore not a feasible and prudent alternative under Section 4(f) regulations and is eliminated from further study.